 A programme handbook, webinars, virtual drop-in sessions and a range of online resources will also be available to all participants in the programme.
 The NIHR Academy programme team will also support participants and can be contacted via email firstname.lastname@example.org

-Additionally, mentors will have access to regular action learning sessions to support their mentoring practice.
+Additionally, mentors will have access to regular peer support sessions to support their mentoring practice.

 Will the personal and professional information I share through the mentoring programme be kept confidential?